Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Teaching Arrangements

-One compulsory residential conference at Hillary Outdoors over the labour weekend, 23 - 26 October.
+One compulsory residential conference at Hillary Outdoors over Labour weekend.
 Other teaching via Blackboard and Zoom videoconferencing.

 - There is no required textbook for this paper.
 All resources available either via Blackboard or other online resources.

 Please also refer to the Department of Primary Health Care & General Practice Graduate Profile.

 Students who successfully complete the paper should have an understanding of and gain practical experience in

 - The principles of Wilderness Medicine, what makes it unique and what the subject encompasses.
 Including triaging casualties and resource management in wilderness and remote environments.

 - Working in inter-professional teams in a wilderness setting

 - The epidemiology of wilderness injury and illness